axoloto/CudaCam/README.md

 - Results were successfully compared to OpenCV own Canny implementation

 ## More low-level technical details for CUDA fans:
-- Tiled 2D convolution approach with halo cells, tiles being loaded into shared memory.
+- **Tiled 2D convolution** approach with halo cells, tiles being loaded into shared memory.
 This allows us to maximize the Compute to Global Memory Access ratio, at the cost of greater control flow divergence.
-- 2D padded memory used everywhere to optimize global memory access and DRAM bursts
+- **2D padded memory** used everywhere to optimize global memory access and DRAM bursts
 - 5x5 Gaussian kernel loaded in constant memory cache
 - There is an unnecessary copy of the image buffer at the end of the process and we don't reuse intermediary buffers.
-This allows us to show intermediary images while keeping a clean and generic codebase but it can be optimized for performance need.
+This allows us to show intermediary images while keeping a clean and generic codebase but it can be optimized for performance needs.
-- Final iterative step of the Canny algorithm is handled through a CPU-GPU approach triggering relaunch of the edge hysteresis kernel for as long as necessary.
+- Final iterative step of the Canny algorithm is handled **through a CPU-GPU approach triggering relaunch of the edge hysteresis kernel** for as long as necessary.
 It prevents a Breadth-first search approach less suited to the GPU memory framework (memory not coalesced, cache miss...).
 - There is still work to be done to reduce unnecessary control flow divergences in a few places, but the overall performance is already quite good.

 ## Relevant Articles